 - Over the past few years, the USPTO has taken steps to establish and maintain operating reserves to facilitate execution of multi-year plans.
-Using fee setting authority and other tools, the USPTO continues to refine its multi-year planning and budgeting. - The SUCCESS Act, which extends fee setting authority until September 2026, has now been signed into law. - Independent fee setting authority has allowed the Office to effectively engage the stakeholder community on proposed increases; fully recover the aggregate costs of its planned operations; develop and maintain sufficient operating reserves; invest in strategic agency initiatives; and respond to changing market needs. - A recently enacted bill, H.R.
+Using fee setting authority and other tools, the USPTO continues to refine its multi-year planning and budgeting. - The SUCCESS Act, which extends fee setting authority until September 2026, was enacted. - Independent fee setting authority has allowed the Office to effectively engage the stakeholder community on proposed increases; fully recover the aggregate costs of its planned operations; develop and maintain sufficient operating reserves; invest in strategic agency initiatives; and respond to changing market needs. - H.R.
 4171, extends the Telework Enhancement Act Pilot Program (TEAPP), part of the Telework Enhancement Act.